thaliajuarez/patroclus/index.md

 I'm a Computer Science student (read: unemployed) from Texas.
 My interests lie in backend development and data analytics.
 If I am not working or doing homework, I am reading or playing games.

-The purpose of this page is to show you some of my personal projects.
 Thoughts and tech-related ramblings can be found [here].

 ### High Performance Computations for Random Network Models of Parental Vaccine Acceptance and Disease Spread using CuPy - In Progress